 Biden-backed fracking policy could derail America’s economic recovery

-A fracking ban would cause 1M job losses in 2022: Study
+A fracking ban on development on federal lands would cause 1M job losses in 2022: Study

-A federal fracking ban that at times has been backed by former Vice President Joe Biden would batter the U.S. economy just as it emerges from its sharpest economic slowdown of the post-World War II era, according to a new study.
+A fracking ban that at times has been backed by former Vice President Joe Biden would batter the U.S. economy just as it emerges from its sharpest economic slowdown of the post-World War II era, according to a new study.

 Continue Reading Below